pmboutet/fr-template-build/doc/doc/pages/opportunity.rst

 TODO DESIGN APSYNERGY - Translation
 TODO DOC APSYNERGY Roolup Membership enabled

+TODO DESIGN FAB PArtial Soft credit
+Adjust the search layout of finding a soft credit Partial Soft Credit do we need it or not?

 TODO FAB - related list
 RD field read only
 From Contact work on a new RD invoke affiliations remove all new expect from where this is supposed too

-Partial Soft Credit
-Adjust the search layout of finding a soft credit Partial Soft Credit do we need it or not?

 Account soft credit is partial… What to do with that ?